guidepup/guidepup.dev/docs/guides/manual-voiceover-setup.md

 - [actions/virtual-environments](https://github.com/actions/virtual-environments/blob/main/images/macos/provision/configuration/configure-tccdb-macos11.sh) - GitHub Actions `TCC.db` setup
 - [CircleCI-Public/macos-orb](https://github.com/CircleCI-Public/macos-orb/blob/main/src/commands/add-uitest-permissions.yml) - CircleCI MacOS Orb `TCC.db` setup

+> **⚠️ Warning**
+>
-> **Note:** for system TCC.db updates you must first disable SIP.
-This can only be performed whilst in Recovery Mode.
-Please refer to the [Apple documentation](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection) for more details.
+> For the system `TCC.db`` updates you must first disable [System Integrity Protection (SIP)](https://support.apple.com/en-gb/HT204899).
+This comes with **serious security implications**, so please first refer to the [Apple documentation](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection) for more details before taking any action.
+Consider whether you are able to use alternative manual setup steps for configuration before exploring this option further.
+>
+> SIP does not need to remain disabled once these updates have been made, and so should be re-enabled once the changes are completed.
+>
+> It is strongly advised that you use [`@guidepup/setup`](https://github.com/guidepup/setup) or the manual setup guide above for local development in preference to applying this step.